JasrajSingh786/Projects/README.md

 Stacking layers increases the number of trainable parameters, leading to higher memory and computational requirements.

 Used in the Project:

+a.
 In the Multi-Layer LSTM implementation, the input sequence was processed through:

+b.
 An embedding layer: Converts pitch indices into dense vectors.

+c.
 Multiple LSTM layers: Each layer feeds into the next, progressively capturing higher-order dependencies.

+d.
 A Dense layer with softmax: Maps the final LSTM output to a probability distribution over pitches.